rsbondi/clightning-mobile/README.md

 A mobile android<span id="a1">[[1]](#f1)</span> app to control your c-lightning node.
 This is not a mobile wallet, it is a remote client that abstracts features such as creating invoices, sending payments etc., all wallet functionality is in your node.
 This app also provides full RPC access for power users.

 There were several motivations for creating this.
 I wanted more of a power user app for my own purpose.

 I also wanted a proof of concept fot the [remoteRPC](https://github.com/rsbondi/clightning-go-plugin/tree/master/remoteRPC) plugin as it just feels more integrated than having a seperate server to set up, install and launch, running its own protocol, where the plugin uses existing c-lightning JSON-RPC protocol and you just configure additional parameters for your existing c-lightning and let it automatically launch.
 I feel the plugin could open new doors for other developers as well.

+Finally, I wanted to showcase how awsome the c-lightning plugin architecture is and create an example app that would take advantage of this as shown in the `Cusom screens` section below.

 ## Warning: #reckless